First Horizon Corporation research snapshot

 Fundamental monitor

-Track NII, NIM, average deposits, loan growth, net charge-offs, allowance coverage, CET1, tangible book value per share, ROTCE, fixed income fee income, and share-repurchase pace.
+Track NII, NIM, average deposits, period-end deposits, loan growth, net charge-offs, allowance coverage, CET1, tangible book value per share, ROTCE, fixed income fee income, expense growth, and share-repurchase pace.

-Position sizing should reflect that FHN is a leveraged bank with macro and credit sensitivity, not a high-certainty compounding business with full pricing power.
+Position sizing should reflect that FHN is a leveraged bank with macro and credit sensitivity, and that the stock already trades above its own 10-year average price to tangible book.

 Investment research summary